-Please note: If the medical plan you choose is associated with a Health Reimbursement Account (HRA) you will want to fill out the appropriate HRA paperwork to qualify for reimbursement from the Waldo Agency when you have met the deductible (see information above if you have questions about what an HRA is).
+Please note: If the medical plan you choose is associated with a Health Reimbursement Account (HRA) you will want to fill out the appropriate HRA paperwork to qualify for reimbursement from Diversified Benefit Services, Inc (DBS) when you have met the deductible (see information below if you have questions about what an HRA is).

 Open Enrollment Assistance -- If you need more information about the open enrollment process, go to www.OEBBinfo.com or call OEBB at 1-888-469-6322, Monday – Friday 7:00AM – 6:00PM.

 Full time - The amount the district will pay toward insurance premiums (insurance cap) is $1,445.00 per month for 1.0 FTE licensed employees for the 2022-2023 plan year (subject to change based on the outcome of negotiations).
 The Forest Grove Education Association (FGEA) will continue to pay up to $95.00 per month for 1.0 FTE licensed employees (subject to change based on the outcome of negotiations).
 The total of the insurance cap and FGEA contribution is $1,540.00 per month for the 2022-2023 plan year (subject to change based on the outcome of negotiations).